 Jessica Stam, Photography Richard Burbridge, Styling Edward Enninful, Makeup Pat McGrath.
 [The New Dawn Issue, no. 247, September 2004]

 "From the first day Edward Enninful walked into the i-D office, he established a special relationship with the magazine; initially as a model, working with Simon Foxton and Nick Knight, next as a stylist, assisting the then-fashion editor Beth Summers.
-When Beth moved on to have her baby, I remember asking the stylist Simon Foxton if Edward could be the new fashion editor.
-Simon assured me, with his droll sense of humour, that there was no one better.
+When Beth moved on to have her baby, I remember asking the stylist Simon Foxton if Edward could be the new Fashion Editor.
+Simon assured me, with his droll sense of humor, that there was no one better.
 Edward's desk was always a magnet for ideas and people, and swiftly became the most glamorous corner of the office.
 The stream of talent that began to flow through the whole place was infectious.
-As Simon recalls, "During his time as fashion editor the i-D office became a drop-in centre for the waifs and strays of the fashion and media world.
-I can't imagine the rest of the i-D staff were totally enamoured with this ongoing party around the fashion desk but we all had a fine time!"
+As Simon recalls, 'During his time as Fashion Editor, the i-D office became a drop-in center for the waifs and strays of the fashion and media world.
+I can't imagine the rest of the i-D staff were totally enamored with this ongoing party around the fashion desk, but we all had a fine time!'

 "I first met Edward on a fashion shoot for i-D magazine that was taking place at my house in Richmond in 1990.
-Also modelling on the same shoot were Zoe Bedeaux, Charlotte Knight, Craig McDean, Jason Evans and David Sims' girlfriend of the time, Emma Balfour.
-Simon Foxton was styling the shoot and turned up at the door with a young, beautiful shaven headed black boy.
-He was very shy and hardly spoke at all, but I remember he had a grace and melancholic beauty to how he modelled.
+Also modeling on the same shoot were Zoe Bedeaux, Charlotte Knight, Craig McDean, Jason Evans, and David Sims's girlfriend of the time, Emma Balfour.
+Simon Foxton was styling the shoot and turned up at the door with a young, beautiful, shaven headed black boy.
+He was very shy and hardly spoke at all, but I remember he had a grace and melancholic beauty to how he modeled.
 Simon told me he had met him on the tube and that he was desperately fed up as his father wanted him to be an accountant, but he wanted to be a model.
 This was Edward..."
 Nick Knight

-"It was such a thrill when Edward became the first 18-year-old fashion editor, the time when people of colour started taking their rightful place in the fashion media."
+"It was such a thrill when Edward became the first 18-year-old Fashion Editor, the time when people of color started taking their rightful place in the fashion media."
 Judy Blame